seattleio/seattleio.github.com/_posts/2013-08-14-assumptions.md

 seattle.io has a somewhat different approach to publishing than traditional media.

-Outlined here are assumptions about publishing that we will put to the test throughout the development of seattle.io, and refine into guiding principles for a sustainable business model for publishing across diverse platforms.
+Outlined here are assumptions about publishing that we will put to the test throughout the development of seattle.io.
+We'll refine these assumptions into guiding principles for a sustainable business model for publishing across diverse platforms.

 ### Let the news of the day be free.
 It already is.
 Focus free content on events.
-Focus sellable content on narrative about people, places, things.
+Focus purchasable content on narrative about people, places, things.

 Charge for comprehensive content that people need for research.
 Use free content to drive interest and document the events of the day.